 All you need to do is start the conversation.
 By being understanding, tactful and gentle, there’s a better chance that someone will want to talk.

-Avoid responses which reject how they are feeling, lessen how they feel, or try to change their view of their situation.
+Avoid responses which reject their perspective, lessen how they feel, or try to change their view of the situation.

 Examples of what NOT to say

 These reactions may make the person feel misunderstood and more isolated than ever.